 How To Make a Resume, Recruiter & Insights by Luis Mojica

-My name is Luis Córdoba Mojica, I am Lead Recruiter at Softon and I have more than 2 years of experience in the Human Resources field; focusing on Recruitment and Selection.
-One of the most common inquiries I receive from many of my candidates and friends is: How do I go about building my resume?
+My name is Luis Córdoba Mojica.
+I am Lead Recruiter at Softon and have more than 2 years of experience in the Human Resources field, focusing on Recruitment and Selection.
+One of the most common inquiries I receive from candidates and friends is: How do I go about building my resume?

-It’s easy to look at a Word sheet like the one we have here and ask oneself: What do I do now?
+It’s easy to look at a Word sheet like the one we have here and wonder: What do I do now?
 Where do I begin?
 What can I include?

 • Personal information